 Salt and black pepper to taste

 First, the shrimp must be prepared for grilling.
 Mix the shrimp, olive oil, smoked paprika and some salt in a bowl.
 Make sure to mix them thoroughly, until the shrimp is completely coated in the mixture.
 Pre-heat the grill to medium heat and lightly oil it.
-You can skewer the shrimps if you want, but this isn’t necessary.
+You can skewer the electric smoker turkey if you want, but this isn’t necessary.
 Grill the shrimps for about two to three minutes, each side.
 It is best to stay by the grill as the shrimps are cooking and flip them as soon as they show signs of being cooked.

 Soak the cured lemons in cold water for about ten minutes.
 After ten minutes, finely mince the lemons.
 Mix the mayonnaise, minced lemon, lemon juice, garlic, tarragon, cayenne in a bowl.
 Don’t forget to season it with salt and pepper to taste.
 For best results, refrigerate the aioli for a few hours before serving it alongside just-grilled shrimp.